Types of Contact Lenses and their advantages & Disadvantages

 RGP lenses may be the best choice for those with enough astigmatism as they are more rigid than their soft lens counterparts.

-RBP lenses also offer a great option for people that suffer from irregularity in the shape of their eye as well as contact lens wearers who find soft lens do not provide sharp enough vision.
+RBP lenses also offer a great option for people that suffer from irregularity in the shape of their eye as well as contact lens wearers who find soft lenses do not provide sharp enough vision.

 Have a chat with your local optician to find out what type of contact lens best suits your lifestyle, prescription and budget.
-Regular appointments with your eye doctor is essential in maintaining healthy vision.
+Regular appointments with your eye doctor are essential in maintaining healthy vision.